77meow/portfolio/README.md

 - change the colors to blue and grey
 - change the lines into dotted lines

-# FeedBack from my two friends after first edition
+# FeedBack from friends after my first edition

+Overall the first draft is clear and understandable.
+They can directly see the trend and comparison among months and between the two years.
+However, there are also a few places to improve.
+I list some main points below!

 James: need to fill in all the color to make stronger comparison (do not leave the middle as blank)
         change pencil to pen (more clear)